grv07/grv07.github.io/index.md

 ```
 Currently, I am looking for a Rust opportunity.
-A full-stack Senior Software Developer with 6 years of experience in design and development of web-applications.
+A full-stack Senior Software Developer with 6 years of experience in <br>
+design and development of web-applications.
 ```

 ### Rust Open Source Contributions